raygun101/MarkupKit/README.md

 </LMRowView>
 ```

 If the row view's vertical alignment is set to "fill" (the default), the top and bottom edges of each subview will be pinned to the top and bottom edges of the row (excluding layout margins), ensuring that all of the labels are the same height.
-Otherwise, the subviews will be aligned according to the specified value.
+Otherwise, the subviews will be vertically aligned according to the specified value.

+#### Baseline Alignment
 This markup creates a row view containing three labels with different font sizes.
 Because `alignToBaseline` is set to `true`, the baselines of all three labels will line up:

 ```xml